jeftegoes/AwsOverview/Storage/Amazon FSx.md

 - Amazon FSx for Lustre makes it easy and cost-effective to launch and run the world's most popular high-performance file system.
 - It is used for workloads such as machine learning, high-performance computing (HPC), video processing, and financial modeling.
-- The open-source Lustre file system is designed for applications that require fast storage - where you want your storage to keep up with your compute.
+- The open-source Lustre file system is designed for applications that require fast storage - where we want our storage to keep up with our compute.
 - FSx for Lustre integrates with Amazon S3, making it easy to process data sets with the Lustre file system.
-  - When linked to an S3 bucket, an FSx for Lustre file system transparently presents S3 objects as files and allows you to write changed data back to S3.
+  - When linked to an S3 bucket, an FSx for Lustre file system transparently presents S3 objects as files and allows we to write changed data back to S3.

 # 2. Amazon FSx